 Other organizations offer a paid day off every couple of weeks, and most have implemented one-on-ones to stay in touch with each individual on a personal level.
 At Searchspring, during their daily Slack standup, the first question is always “how are you feeling?” to which most reply with an emoji or GIF, which helps others understand where they’re at without an awkward conversation.
 It’s a way to be heard and get validation without all the stigma attached to it, and it’s incredibly empowering.
 In a time when we’re all dealing with various issues, knowing that you don’t have to hide it—and that others are in the same boat—helps to keep you on track.

 Virtual mailboxes are just one of the many tools that have helped companies stay agile as they pivot to remote work.
 Take Basecamp, for example.
 When they decided to go 100 percent remote, they needed a solution for their postal mail.
 One of their biggest challenges was finding a virtual solution to handle confidential documents, deposit checks, and scan and forward mail to different people – and Earth Class Mail delivered.

-Our HIPAA certified mail technicians and customizable options sealed the deal, enabling Basecamp to go totally remote.
+Our trained mail technicians and customizable options sealed the deal, enabling Basecamp to go totally remote.
 The time they would normally spend sorting and distributing mail can now be used for higher-value tasks.
 Plus, they no longer have to deal with unwanted mail as it’s sorted out immediately.
 Fast, efficient, and value-driven, our virtual mailbox services are a big part of their success.

 Our new collective reality may have forced us out of the office, but it’s also spawned many new observations, approaches, and strategies that support productivity and engagement.
 Perhaps most poignantly, we’ve learned to value ourselves, our time, and our innovation in ways that might not have been completely evident before.